Clickable arrow icon In this article

 • Agents and Banks

 This factor makes mutual funds universally available and easily accessible.
-More so, you do not require a Demat Account to invest in Mutual Funds.
-Mutual funds are easy to buy, track performance and one-click investment with Scripbox.
+You do not require a Demat Account to invest in Mutual Funds.
+Mutual funds are easy to buy, track performance, and one-click investment with Scripbox.
+Learn how to invest in mutual funds.

 Learn: how to invest in mutual funds.